 Last year we helped 604,885 children, young people and families.
-But we need donors like you to help us do more
+And we could not have done it without the generous support of donors like you

-Action for Children works hard to make sure every child can have a safe and happy childhood.
-We protect and support children and young people, and give them the tools to thrive.
+At Action for Children, we work hard to ensure that every child and young person can have a safe and happy childhood.
+We protect and support children and young people, giving them the foundations they need to thrive.

 I am thrilled that the money we have been able to donate has made a difference to young lives.Jacky, one of our most generous long-term supporters